Khtran68/cpp-pthread/README.md

-# COSC3360 Assignment 3: Pthreads and Mutex
+# COSC3360 Pthreads and Mutex

  ## **1. OBJECTIVE:**
  This project will familiarize you with the use of pthreads, pthread mutex semaphores, and pthread condition variables.